 The St Agnes Curriculum

-Our strong relationship with the community and understanding the context, our curriculum aims to equip our pupils in acquiring the cultural capital needed to flourish in education and beyond.
+Our curriculum aims to equip our pupils in acquiring the cultural capital needed to flourish in education and beyond.
 We aim to achieve this through a knowledge based and skills led approach, rich in language and vocabulary, supported through enriching experiences which allows all of our children to ‘learn do well’.

 Pupils will leave St Agnes well prepared for the next stage of their education – enabling them to grow into active, responsible members of society ‘living well together’, in modern Britain.